Why Can’t My Filipina Wife Get a Tourist Visa To The USA?

 Now, of course, I think this is wrong as rain.
 I’m an American, native-born and I lived the first 20 years of my life in the USA.
 Then I went into the US military and lived in many countries during 38 years of combined military and civilian government service.

 I could live anywhere in the world, basically.
-(I’m currently visiting relatives in Florida), but I chose, more than 13 years ago, to live full-time in the Philippines.
+(But I chose, more than 17 years ago, to live full-time in the Philippines.

 I met and married a wonderful woman who was a Phillippine citizen, brought her to the USA on a K-1 Fiancee’ visa, and she eventually became a US citizen.

-As soon as she attained her US citizenship, she reacquired her Philippine citizenship un the provisions of the Philippine Republic Act 9225, commonly called the Dual Citizen Act.
+As soon as she attained her US citizenship, she reacquired her Philippine citizenship under the provisions of the Philippine Republic Act 9225, commonly called the Dual Citizen Act.